martynbiz/loaded/README.md

 # Loaded

 A JavaScript library to assist loading templates (e.g. handlebars) and data files (e.g. json) based on defined routes.
 Suite to websites that use shared templates too.

+Allows for graceful degredation when the same resource is used for the standard page loads (href) as for the data file.
+If the library should throw an error, it will fallback to the link default.

+Also, this library does not require that you put JavaScript specific data inside the HTML.
+All JavaScript defined for the loading and rendering of templates and data can be written entirely in the JavaScript.
+This is a much more decoupled approach.

 ## Installation